-We’ve come quite a distance from the virally virginal days of early March when we were still adjusting to certain grim realities I need not elaborate upon.
-Since then, the public’s psychological pendulum has swung, in some quarters at least, from caution and prudence to the reckless impulsiveness of ill-informed hoople-heads (e.g., the heavily armed, wannabe militia men who cowed the Michigan State Legislature last month).
+We’ve come quite a distance from the virally virginal days of early March when we were still adjusting to certain grim realities we need not elaborate upon.
+Since then, the public’s psychological pendulum has swung swiftly—and with depressing predictably— from caution and prudence to the reckless impulsiveness of dangerously ill-informed cretins (e.g., the heavily armed, would-be militia men who cowed the Michigan State Legislature last month).

 But most people aren’t reacting to the crisis in a manner so florid.
 Most, like the restaurant and bar owners of Bushwick, Brooklyn, are just trying to descry any hint whatsoever of luminescence at the other end of this depthless mine shaft called the COVID 19 pandemic.